Skip to Main Content

 What marine filming can you do in Thailand?

 Thailand has two seas.
-The Andaman Sea around Phuket, Krabi, Koh Phi Phi, and the Similan and Surin Islands offers world-class diving with whale sharks, manta rays, reef sharks and rich coral reefs.
+The Andaman Sea around Phuket, Krabi, Koh Phi Phi, and the Similan and Surin Islands gives top-tier diving with whale sharks, manta rays, reef sharks and rich coral reefs.
 The Gulf of Thailand around Koh Samui and Koh Tao is famous for whale shark encounters and gentle reefs.
-We coordinate vessel charters and Marine Department permits for all coastal regions, plus DNP authorisation for marine national parks.
+We set up vessel charters and Marine Department permits for all coastal regions, plus DNP authorisation for marine national parks.

 What wildlife is available in Thailand?